 Djoser’s name was derived from (djesr) which means (sacred), just appeared in later periods.
 While his name Nether Khet (Divine Body) was inscribed in all of his monuments.
 The King Djoser is famous for his Step Pyramid in Saqqara and the Famine Stela at Sehel Island in Aswan.

-Few monuments hold a place in human history as significant as that of the Step Pyramid of Djoser in Saqqara.
+Few monuments are as important in human history as the Step Pyramid of Djoser in Saqqara.
 A milestone in the evolution of stone architecture in ancient Egypt and in the whole world.
 The limestone was first to be used on a large scale as a construction material.
 In an inscription from the 19th Dynasty that was found in South Saqqara, Djoser was described as the “Opener of the stone’.
 This could be interpreted as the “inventor of the stone architecture”.

 While the early kings and elite were buried in mastabas made from mud-brick.
 Imhotep decided to use stone in building his king’s tomb.
 This decision marked an important historical turning point.
-With the 3rd Dynasty, the tomb became a symbol of the divinity of the pharaoh of his survival in the eternal life of his celestial power that was beyond death and could be to benefit the entire country.
-In order to express these new ideas, Imhotep designed a mastaba for the king which he later decided to elevate with a series of superimposed mastabas.
+With the 3rd Dynasty, the tomb became a symbol of the pharaoh’s divinity.
+It showed his survival in eternal life.
+His celestial power went beyond death.
+This power could benefit the entire country.
+Imhotep designed a mastaba for the king to express these new ideas.
+Later, he decided to raise it with a series of stacked mastabas.
 Thus, the Step Pyramid of Djoser was born which symbolized a stairway reaching up toward heaven.

 The name of Djoser’s complex is (Khebw-Netherw) or the (Libations of the deities).
 Djoser’s complex is one of the largest and most complex monuments in ancient Egypt.

 The Step Pyramid and the related structures which constitute the Djoser complex are surrounded by an imposed enclosure wall of Tura limestone with the characteristic palace façade motif.
-A single entrance of Djoser’s complex is situated in the largest bastion of the enclosure wall to the east south corner.
+A single entrance to Djoser’s complex is in the largest bastion of the enclosure wall.
+It is located at the southeast corner.
 This entrance leads to a narrow colonnade roofed with stones fashioned to imitate palm logs and ends at an antechamber.

 To the south of the courtyard is the South Tomb of King Djoser.
 This South Tomb is one of the most enigmatic things in the whole Djoser complex.
 The purpose of this tomb is not fully clear.
 There are two possibilities.
 One suggests that it may have intended for the vital organs of the king which had been removed from his body and buried separately.
-Second suggests being a cenotaph due to its position to the south of the Step Pyramid, which refers to Abydos where the kings of the 1st and 2nd Dynasty were buried.
+Second suggests it may be a cenotaph.
+It is south of the Step Pyramid.
+This refers to Abydos, where kings of the 1st and 2nd Dynasty were buried.

 In the center of the eastern side of the courtyard are three fluted columns that precede the remains of the royal pavilion.
 Here, the royal Ka (spirit) represented symbolically by a statue, probably was presented during the Heb-Sed festival.

 The Heb-Sed Festival or Jubilee is one of the oldest religious festivals in the history of humanity.
-During the 25th or the 30th year of a pharaoh’s reign, the ceremony of the Heb-Sed took place, in which the pharaoh was again recognized and confirmed.
+During the 25th or 30th year of a pharaoh’s reign, the Heb-Sed ceremony took place.
+In it, the pharaoh was recognized and confirmed again.

-The festival begins with a great procession led by the High Priest and was celebrated in the various chapels situated around the courtyard.
+The festival begins with a great procession led by the High Priest.
+It is celebrated in the various chapels around the courtyard.
 Once the gods had given their consent to the pharaoh’s spiritual suitability.
 He had then to demonstrate his physical suitability by undergoing tests that could vary from one king to another.
 Tests may have been a bullfight or shooting arrows to the four cardinal points.
 Most common was a race running along a course indicated on the ground of the courtyard.
 At the end of the race, the pharaoh was crowned for a second time with the White and Red Crowns of the Two Lands.

 To the north of the Heb-Sed Court is another spacious court.
 This court contains what is called the South House and the North House.
-Inside the South House is graffiti in Hieratic (a cursive form of Hieroglyphs), which was left by Ancient Egyptian tourists from Upper Egypt.
+Inside the South House is graffiti in Hieratic, a cursive form of Hieroglyphs.
+Ancient Egyptian tourists from Upper Egypt left it.
 A graffiti indicates wonder and admiration for the king (Zoser/Djoser).
 This is the 1st instance of pharaoh Nether-Khet (Divine Body) being referred to by his other name (Zoser/Djoser).

 There are many theories regarding the significance of both houses.
 One theory suggests they were pyramids.
 While the second theory suggests they were tombs for princesses.
 A third theory suggests they were symbolic royal administrative residences of Upper and Lower Egypt.